 Government of Assam provides funds available as advance (Major Head 8550-Civil Advance) from Grant No. 78 of the State Government Budget for incurring expenditure on 39 subjects entrusted to BTC against 40 subjects specified in the Sixth Schedule.
-BTC was required to render Monthly detailed accounts to the Pr.
-Accountant General (Accounts & Entitlements) (PAG (A&E)), Assam.
+BTC was required to render Monthly detailed accounts to the Principal Accountant General (Accounts & Entitlements) (PAG (A&E)), Assam.
 From the monthly accounts submitted by BTC, Appropriation Account of the State Government is compiled by PAG (A&E).

-Audit noticed that the total expenditure of BTC included in the Appropriation Accounts for the year 2018-19 under Grant No-78 was ₹ 3,701.25 crore, while the Annual Accounts of BTC exhibited ₹ 3,250.28 crore against the same Grant No. as detailed in Appendix-VIII.
+Audit noticed that the total expenditure of BTC included in the Appropriation Accounts for the year 2019-20 under Grant No-78 was ₹ 3,904.87 crore, while the Annual Accounts of BTC exhibited ₹ 2,086.56 crore as detailed in Appendix-VI.

-This indicated that prior to compiling of the Annual Accounts for the year 2017-18, BTC did not carry out reconciliation with the figures booked by PAG (A&E).
+This indicates that prior to compiling of Annual Accounts for the year 2019-20, BTC did not carry out reconciliation with the figures booked by PAG (A&E).
 There is a need for monthly and annual reconciliation with the figures booked by Accountant General to ensure accuracy and transparency.